-Monday 6th February, 2012 | You are here: RBPF Home | About Us | Police Dependant's Trust
+You are here: RBPF Home | About Us | Police Dependant's Trust

-The Royal Bahamas Police Force Dependant's Trust
+Royal Bahamas Police Force Dependant's Trust

 "Assisting the Dependants of Deceased and Incapacitated Police Officers"

-The Royal Bahamas Police Force Dependants' Trust (The Trust) was established in 1993 and was registered as a Charitable Trust on June 26, 1996 in accordance with the provisions of the Registrations of Record Acts Chapter 193, and can be found in the Registrar General's Records volume 6706 Pages 377 to 395.
+It was registered as a Charitable Trust on June 26, 1996 in accordance with the provisions of the Registrations of Record Acts Chapter 193 and can be found in the Registrar General's Records volume 6706, Pages 377 to 395.

-The patron of the Trust is the Governor General of the Commonwealth of the Bahamas.
+The Patron of the Trust is the Governor General of the Commonwealth of the Bahamas

-2. Assisting police officers who have become incapacitated as a result of physical or mental injury sustained during the course of duty and the dependants of such officers.
+2. Assisting Police Officers who have become incapacitated as a result of physical or mental injury sustained during the course of duty and the dependants of such officers.

 The Trust comprises a Board of Trustees and a Management Committee.